Flow focusing: Applications

-Flow focusing may be applied in the food, medicine, pharmaceutical, cosmetic, photographic and environmental industry, among other potential uses.
-The production of compound particles is an important field: drug encapsulation, dye-labeled particles and multiple-core particles can be cited.
+Flow Focusing is currently the most common technological option for the introduction of biological samples (viruses, protein microcrystals, cell organelles, etc.) into all X-Ray Free-Electron Lasers (XFEL) worldwide for the determination of complex molecular structures using the Serial Femtosecond Crystallography (SFX) procedure.
+It is also known as Gas Dynamic Virtual Nozzle (GDVN) since its adoption in the development of SFX.
+Flow focusing may be also applied in the food, medicine, pharmaceutical, cosmetic, photographic and environmental industry, among other potential uses.
+The production of compound particles and microcapsules is an important field: drug encapsulation, dye-labeled particles and multiple-core particles can be cited.
 Other applications include flow cytometry and microfluidic circuits.
 Contrast agent such as droplets and Microbubbles can be produced in flow focusing microfluidics device.